nexusformat/definitions/sphinx/source/volume1/introduction/motivations/plotting.rst

 This suggestion is described in the ``NXdata`` element so that any program that is used to browse NeXus data files can provide a *best representation* without request for user input.

+..
+TODO: this screams for an example, data and plot